ajeetraina/dhi-sample-demos/jmx-exporter/guides/guides.md

 ### FIPS variants

-FIPS variants include `fips` in the tag name and come in both runtime and build-time variants.
-They use cryptographic modules validated under FIPS 140, a U.S. government standard for secure cryptographic operations.
-Both FIPS variants for this image are also STIG-compliant at 100%, making them suitable for government and regulated industry deployments.
+FIPS variants include `fips` in the tag name.
+They use cryptographic modules validated under FIPS 140 and are STIG-compliant at 100%, making them suitable for government and regulated industry deployments.

 To use the FIPS-compliant runtime image: